variadicjs/variadic.js/README.md

 ## Implemented Functions

-List of possible functions and their implemetation status, compiled by @D1esel-Dev:
+List of possible functions and their implementation status, compiled by @D1esel-Dev:

 General Types: